 - Assuming you've done the work that you were supposed to do (riiiiight) it is probably time for some "you time."
 You could fire up the Xbox and pwn some noobs in Call of Duty and of course you have to catch up on the last season of Downton Abbey, but there are some many other ways to spend that time.
 Read that book you've been meaning to finish.
 Learn something that you would never learn in a classroom.
 Do something!

 - At the end of the day, look back in the mirror.
 Was your day any better?
 It isn't nearly as hard as it all may sound.
-Be present in your own life and be a presence in other's lives.
+Be present in your own life and be a presence in the lives of others.

 All of this is not to say you cannot like playing video games, watching sports, reading blogs, or even checking Facebook.
 This is about focusing your attention on your every day actions and the way you present yourself.
 You should give a damn about something.
 Be interested.
 Be passionate.
 Be well put together.
 You don't need a sixty dollar haircut; handmade Italian loafers; a thousand dollar suit; just utilize what you have and make it work.